Best Roof Racks for Toyota RAV4

 Rhino-Rack Vortex ROC25 View on Amazon

-Key Feature: VGS strip to reduce wind whistle
+Key Feature: VGS strips to reduce wind roar

 Rating: ★★★★☆